 Why Chris Sharma Never Gets Mad (Well, maybe a little sometimes)

-America's best climber for over a decade, former world champion, owns gyms in Spain and US, busy with a family and business "I'm just trying to get by."
+America's most influential climber and boulderer, Chris now has a family, owns gyms in Spain and US, and says he's "just trying to get by."

 This article was originally published in Rock and Ice.